Country profile Uganda

 We organised a webinar about doing business in Uganda on June 9th, 2020.
 The recording of that webinar is available on our YouTube channel.

-The most recent NABC trade mission to Uganda took place in December 2019.
+A trade mission to Uganda took place in December 2019.
 A highly-specialised group of six companies that are active in trading spices and other commodities visited the country for a one-week business trip aimed at finding suppliers.

 In October 2017, NABC’s Dutch Africa Poultry Platform went on a joint trade mission to Rwanda and Uganda with a group of 13 companies.
 Poultry is an important and growing sector for Uganda and presents numerous opportunities for international companies.